 - The LaGrange County Community Foundation, United Fund of LaGrange County, Parkview LaGrange Foundation, Purdue University Cooperative Extension Service, ministerial associations and other interagency groups work side-by-side to ensure that the workforce has access to all the essentials that a caring community should offer.

 Core industries in LaGrange County include financial services, woodworking, tourism, agriculture, food processing, and recreational-vehicle manufacturing, to name a few.
 Major employers in the county include Lake City Bank, CrossRoads RV, Champion Home Builders, Dutchmen Manufacturing, and more.

 LaGrange is a place where you’re welcomed with a smile and good old-fashioned hospitality.
 Embracing the laid-back rural life, LaGrange County’s character is reflected in the whitewashed houses, beautiful gardens, and laundry drying in the breeze.
 Built in the 1870s, the Lagrange County Courthouse in LaGrange is listed on the National Register of Historic Places.
 The town offers many countywide celebrations, including the LaGrange County 4-H fair in late summer, and corn school, an October street fair that has been celebrating the autumn harvest for over 90 years.

 A global tourist spot, Shipshewana allows visitors and residents alike to get to know the strong Amish and Mennonite cultures that make LaGrange County such a great place to live and work.
-The tourism and travel industry contributed nearly $137.2 million to the LaGrange County economy in 2013.
+The tourism and travel industry contributes nearly $137.2 million to the LaGrange County economy.
 Welcoming over 1 million visitors per year to its various attractions, Shipshewana is also a large producer of handcrafted Amish furniture.